SomeBlackMagic/WebApplicationFirewall/README.md

 2. Clone the repository.
 3. Install dependencies: `npm install`.
 4. Create `config.yaml` from `config.example.yaml`.
-5. Download GeoIP databases and place them in the project root (or specify the path in `config.yaml`).
+5. Download GeoIP databases and place them in the project root (or configure paths in `config.yaml`).

 ### Running Tests ✅